 LNG is simply the liquid form of the natural gas used in millions of homes and vehicles.
 When cooled, natural gas is reduced to a liquid that is one six-hundredth the volume, making it easier to store and transport.
 It is not explosive or flammable in its liquid state.
 When warmed, it returns to its gaseous state, and the same safe handling procedures are used as with natural gas.
 More than 100 LNG production, storage and fueling facilities currently operate in the United States.

 Historically, many maritime vessels have used polluting bunker fuel or diesel.
 That’s all changing.
-Switching from diesel to LNG reduces greenhouse gases more than 30 percent and dramatically reduces dangerous particulate emissions.
+Switching from diesel to LNG reduces greenhouse gases nearly 15 percent.
 This helps improve air quality and reduce health risks, and will help local employers like TOTE comply with new, stricter low-sulfur emission standards.
 Use of LNG also greatly minimizes the potential for harmful fuel spills that could damage the waters of Commencement Bay and Puget Sound.

 The LNG facility is a vital part of fulfilling our obligation to serve customers natural gas on the coldest days of the year, while keeping annual costs to customers lower than if we had to build a conventional year-round pipeline.
 The facility will help us continue to provide dependable, affordable natural gas service to our residential and commercial customers in the south sound during periods of peak demand.